 Investment Banking—Issuing and Selling New Securities

-The Financial Industry Regulation Authority (FINRA), who promulgates many of the rules and regulations for securities industries operating within the United States, prohibits member firms or any persons associated with them from offering or selling the new issue to any account in which a restricted person has a beneficial interest unless an exception applies.
-Restricted persons include FINRA member firms and any associated people; immediate family members of the employee, including spouse, children, parents, siblings, in-laws, and any person who is a dependent of the employee.
+To prevent unfair advantages to insiders, the Financial Industry Regulation Authority (FINRA), who promulgates many of the rules and regulations for securities industries operating within the United States, prohibits member firms or any persons associated with them from offering or selling the new issue to any account in which a restricted person has a beneficial interest unless an exception applies.
+Restricted persons include FINRA member firms and any associated people and immediate family members of the employee, including spouse, children, parents, siblings, in-laws, and any person who is a dependent of the employee.
 The restriction only applies to immediate family members buying an issue from the person employed by the member firm.
 Also restricted are portfolio managers, or anyone who is materially supported by them, who would be in a position to direct future business to the firm.

 When an organization needs funds, it will first discuss the options and possibilities with an investment banker:

 - how much money will be needed,

 - what type of security to sell and any special features it might have,

 Today's investment banks generally provide other services, such as risk management, asset management, mergers and acquisitions, clearing and settlement, and even act as a principal rather than as an agent in transactions, although the other services may involve the issuance of securities.
 For instance, risk management is generally effected through the sale or purchase of derivatives.
 Thus, many investment banks today are not simply investment banks, but nonetheless, this article will examine investment banking as a pure concept, not as an actual embodiment of the investment banks of today, such as Goldman Sachs.

 Underwriting Agreement — Firm Commitment